Automated Code Editing with Search-Generate-Modify: Approach

 \subsection{Search}

 We maintain a database $P$ of previous patches, where each patch can be stored as tuple (\old,\new).
-In this step, given the original code version as a query, say \query, \tool retrieves the potential edits from the database that were applied before within a similar code context.
-In particular, \tool computes edit distances between \query and all the instances of \old in the database and creates a ranked list based on the similarity scores. \tool then retrieves $top\ k$ similar $v^0$s and fetches their corresponding patches ($v^1$s).
-Each retrieved patch is finally augmented with the original input, as shown in~\Cref{fig:input_format}.
+In this step, given the original code version as a query, \query, \tool retrieves the potential edits from the database that were applied before in a similar code context.
+In particular, \tool utilizes a brute-forced approach: it computes cosine similarities between \query and all the instances (an instance refers a patch along with its corresponding patch location, patch context and commit message) of \old in the database and creates a ranked list based on the similarity scores. \tool then retrieves $top\ k$ similar $v^0$s and fetches their corresponding patches, $v^1$s.
+Each retrieved patch is then augmented with the original input, as shown in~\Cref{fig:input_format}.

+To ensure the information of all the modalities are passed into our system, for the retrieval model, the window size is 1024.
+No dimensionality reduction was performed in the search component.

 \Cref{alg:search} shows the pseudo-code for our technique.
-As inputs, the algorithm takes an original code version that needs to be patched (\query), a database of previous patches $P$, and how many patches we want to retrieve ($top$ $k$).
+As inputs, the algorithm takes an original code version that needs to be patched (\query), a database of previous patches $P$, and how many patches we want to retrieve ($top\ k$).
 For each original version of a patch $v^0_p$ in the database, we compute its edit distance from \query.
 We compute the edit distance in the embedded space to facilitate the computation.
-Thus, all the original code versions in the patch database are stored in its embedded form $\mathcal{E}(v^0)$ and the query is also embedded.
+Thus, all the original code versions in the patch database are stored in its embedded form $\mathcal{E}(v^0)$, and the query is also embedded.
 We use PLBART~\cite{ahmad2021unified} to get such embeddings.
-The edit distance is computed using cosine similarity--for any two pieces of embedded code $x$ and $y$, we compute:
+The edit distance is computed using cosine similarity---for any two pieces of embedded code $x$ and $y$, we compute:

-For each candidate p in the database, the computed distance along with the retrieved patch ($v^1_p$) is stored in a list (line 4).
-The final list is further sorted in descending order by distance to the query (line 6), and the algorithm returns the $top$ $k$ closest entries to the query (line 7).
+For each candidate \textit{p} in the database, the computed distance along with the retrieved patch ($v^1_p$) is stored in a list (line 4).
+The final list is further sorted in descending order by distance to the query (line 6), and the algorithm returns the $top\ k$ closest entries to the query (line 7).

-Such similarity measurements simulate the real-life situation where the developer looks for use cases on the internet and chooses the problem statement most similar to their scenario.
+Such similarity measurements simulate the situation where the developer looks for use cases on the internet and chooses the problem statement most similar to their scenario.